Willykman/Challenge-3/README.md

 ## Create an analysis report which includes;

-'''diff
-!
-Choose the Columns of Data
+# Choose the Columns of Data
 # Get the Summary Statistics and Plot the Data
 # Focus The Analysis on Specific Dates
 # Calculate the Arbitrage Profits